jinay1991/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to derive

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...